cyanne01/cloud/README.md

 Documentation is in the making.

+## Future Plans
+Want to take a look what we've got in the pipeline?
+Want to suggest something we do / add to the project?
+Take a look at our Wiki page here: http://wiki.infitialis.com/Apps:Cloud9PHP

 ## Open Source Projects Used

 The Cloud9 PHP Editor couldn't be this cool if it weren't for the wildly productive [ajax.org] community producing so much high quality software.